8-day Self Guided Motorcycle Tour of the Peloponnese

 - Rental of 1 GPS per 4 people, with routes and POIs pre-loaded for every day

-– Paper map with routes marked and a handbook with key information for the trip, suggestions, tips etc.
+- Printed map with routes marked and a 15-page handbook with key information for the trip, suggestions, tips etc.

 - 2 helmets, of basic quality, European standards approved.
 Options available to upgrade to high quality helmets, for an added daily fee.